alpinejs/alpine/packages/docs/src/en/essentials/state.md

 <a name="data-less-alpine"></a>
 ### Data-less Alpine

 Sometimes you may want to use Alpine functionality, but don't need any reactive data.
-In these cases, you can opt-out of passing an expression to `x-data` entirely.
+In these cases, you can opt out of passing an expression to `x-data` entirely.
 For example:

 ```alpine
 <button x-data @click="alert('I\'ve been clicked!')">Click Me</button>